SSWConsulting/SSW.Rules.Content/rules/done-do-you-know-when-to-send-a-done-email-in-scrum/rule.md

 When the last task/bug of a PBI is complete, you then send a     [comprehensive done email](/dones-do-you-reply-done-and-delete-the-original-email) as per the rules when the story had been completed.
 Make sure you add a list of all of the Tasks that were completed as part of the story and the Done criteria that you completed.

-Here is the [Done Criteria](/done-do-you-go-beyond-done-and-follow-a-definition-of-done)we followed:
+Here is the [Definition of Done](/done-do-you-go-beyond-done-and-follow-a-definition-of-done) we followed:

 * Compiled/Built locally
 * &gt;30% Code Coverage